enkidevs/curriculum/go/intro/go-operators/go-operators.md

 Operators are symbols used to indicate operations.

 There are six groups of operators you can use:
-- Arithmetic
+- arithmetic
-- Relational
+- relational
-- Logical
+- logical
-- Assignment
+- assignment
-- BitWise
+- bit-wise
-- Miscellaneous.
+- miscellaneous.

 They are used to:
 - perform calculations